ralt/pastie/README.md

 A very simple pastie service.

+## Demo

+A few screenshots of the application: http://imgur.com/a/ASvpq

 ## Description

 Sick of other pastie services where much cruft was added, this is a very simple pastie.